skrewz/reminder-plate/README.md

 Print in at least two passes: the top and bottom plate can be printed in a single colour, and the wheels can be printed together.

 The wheels are meant to be printable on a one-colour printer, but you'll have to change filament at the right time.
-To that effect, it is useful to put a waste block next to the print---one is included here.
+Use your slicer's ability to insert filament changes and manually purge between colours.

 ## Customisability